Catherine Cornewall1

 M, #123068, b.
 20 February 1824, d.
 14 October 1868

-Sir Velters Cornewall, 4th Bt. was born on 20 February 1824 at Moccas Court, Herefordshire, England.1 He was the son of Sir George Cornewall, 3rd Bt. and Jane Naper.1 He died on 14 October 1868 at age 44, unmarried.1
+Sir Velters Cornewall, 4th Bt. was born on 20 February 1824 at Moccas Court, Herefordshire, EnglandG.1 He was the son of Sir George Cornewall, 3rd Bt. and Jane Naper.1 He died on 14 October 1868 at age 44, unmarried.1

-Sir Velters Cornewall, 4th Bt. succeeded to the title of 4th Baronet Amyand of London [G.B., 1764] on 27 December 1835, and from 1771, "of Moccas Court, co.
-Hereford."1 He matriculated at Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 19 October 1842.1 He held the office of Sheriff of Herefordshire in 1847.1 He gained the rank of Major in 1855 in the service of the Herefordshire Militia.1
+He succeeded as the 4th Baronet Amyand, of London [G.B., 1764] on 27 December 1835, and from 1771, 'of Moccas Court, co.
+Hereford.1' He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 19 October 1842.1 He held the office of Sheriff of Herefordshire in 1847.1 He gained the rank of Major in 1855 in the Herefordshire Militia.1

 Citations